rvennam/check-scanner/workshop/part1-learn_openshift/exercise-create-es-service.md

 Visit your Check Upload application and upload the sample image again.
 This time, you will see that the check getting processed in a few seconds.

 ![](../assets/check-scanner-ui.png)

+Congrats!
+You've deployed both applications and configured them with the Event Stream and Object Storage services!